Georgia Gold Rush: Gold rush

 No matter who made the gold discovery in 1828, the gold rush started in 1829 in Lumpkin County and began spreading rapidly.
 One of the first public accounts was on August 1, 1829, when the Georgia Journal (a Milledgeville newspaper), ran the following notice.

 GOLD.—A gentleman of the first respectability in Habersham county, writes us thus under date of 22d July: "Two gold mines have just been discovered in this county, and preparations are making to bring these hidden treasures of the earth to use."
-So it appears that what we long anticipated has come to pass at last, namely, that the gold region of North and South Carolina, would be found to extend into Georgia.
+So it appears that what we long anticipated has come to pass at last, namely, that the gold region of North and South Carolina would be found to extend into Georgia.

 The Macon Telegraph reported that in "the winter of 1829 and 30, when the precious metals having been discovered in great abundance upon our Cherokee soil, great numbers of people from Georgia and other States rushed to the Territory in search of its treasures."

 Gold was discovered in Carroll County, Georgia, in 1830.
 Although much of the land on which the gold was found was under the control of the Cherokee, mining operations quickly sprang up in Lumpkin, White, Union, and Cherokee counties in the "Great Intrusion".
 In the early stages of the gold rush, the majority of the mining was placer mining.
 By 1830, Nile's Register estimated that there were 4,000 miners working on Yahoola Creek alone, and more than 300 oz of gold per day were being produced in an area from north of Blairsville to the southeast corner of Cherokee County.
 The Philadelphia Mint received $212,000 in gold from Georgia in 1830.

 Other estimates were that in 1831 there were 6,000 to 10,000 miners between the Chestatee River and the Etowah River.
 Boomtowns, including Auraria and Dahlonega, began to appear.
 Dahlonega was said to have supported 15,000 miners at the height of the gold rush.
 During this rapid influx of prospectors and settlers, tensions with the Cherokee increased.
 Before long, gold mines appeared in most counties in the North Georgia mountains, including Georgia's northeasternmost county, Rabun.

 The culmination of tensions between the Cherokee and various states, including Georgia, led to the forced migration of Native Americans, later known as the Trail of Tears.
 President Andrew Jackson authorized the Indian Removal Act in 1830, which would allow a takeover of the gold mining areas among other places.
 The Cherokee Nation turned to the federal court system to avoid being forced off their ancestral lands.
 The Supreme Court first ruled in favor of the State of Georgia in the 1831 case Cherokee Nation v.
 Georgia, but the following year, in Worcester v.
-Georgia reversed this decision to recognize the Cherokee as a sovereign nation.
-Jackson proceeded with removal of remaining Cherokee from the North Georgia gold fields.
+Georgia, it reversed this decision to recognize the Cherokee as a sovereign nation.
+Jackson proceeded with the removal of the remaining Cherokee from the North Georgia gold fields.